Last updated on March 21st, 2019 at 11:27 am

 Kalanggaman Island is one of the most breathtaking places to visit in the Philippines.
 It may be small but it didn’t fail to strike us with its beauty.
 Its clear waters and the ever so popular sandbar makes the island even more incredibly unique.
 You can spend a night in Kalanggaman Island for 500 PHP in a tent; there are no hotel/hostels in the island.
 However, there are a some places where you can buy drinks, coconuts and even barbecue!

-What to eat in Malapascua Island
+Where to eat in Malapascua Island

 Malapascua is actually very small island.
 There are a few carinderias for local food and also some nice restaurants.
 You can also find bakeries in the area and the prices are very affordable in all these places.
 You can get a meal with rice starting with 50 or 60 PHP.